Flipper Anderson

-Willie Lee "Flipper" Anderson Jr. (born March 7, 1965) is an American former professional football player who was a wide receiver in the National Football League (NFL).
-He played for the Los Angeles Rams (1988–1994), the Indianapolis Colts (1995), the Washington Redskins (1996), and the Denver Broncos (1997).
-As a Bronco, he was part of their Super Bowl XXXII championship team over the Green Bay Packers.
+Willie Lee "Flipper" Anderson Jr. (born March 7, 1965) is an American former professional football player who was a wide receiver in the National Football League (NFL), primarily with the Los Angeles Rams.
+He played college football for the UCLA Bruins and was selected by the Rams in the second round of the 1988 NFL draft.
+Anderson played in the NFL for the Rams (1988–1994), the Indianapolis Colts (1995), the Washington Redskins (1996), and the Denver Broncos (1997).
+As a Bronco, he was a member of their Super Bowl XXXII championship team.
 As a Ram, he set the NFL record for most receiving yards in a game with 336 against the Saints on November 26, 1989.
-(Anderson accumulated 40 of those yards in overtime).

 Early life

 Anderson was born in Philadelphia, Pennsylvania.
 He played high school football at Paulsboro High School in southern New Jersey and was one of the nation's top high school football recruits of the Class of 1983.

 College career

-Anderson played college football at UCLA where he was the main receiving target for quarterback Troy Aikman.
+Anderson played college football at UCLA, where he was a receiving target for quarterback Troy Aikman.

+In his time at UCLA, Anderson had eight games with at least 100 receiving yards.
+His eight games reaching the mark were the most in school history at the time of his departure to the NFL.